Yichen-Si/punkst/docs/basic.md

 ## Generic input format and example data

-There is a small example data in `punkst/examples/data`.
-Decompress the the data to your local directory `tar xvzf example_data.tar.gz -C /path/to/parent/dir`.
+There is a small example data `transcripts.tsv.gz` in `punkst/examples/data`.

 See [Input](./input/index.md) for details on starting from raw data from different platforms.

-We need three pieces of information:
+We only need one input file storing the pixel/transcript information: a TSV file with X coordinate, Y coordinate, feature, and count columns. (`example_data/transcripts.tsv.gz`)

+It can be gzipped or uncompressed.
-- The main input file is a TSV file with X coordinate, Y coordinate, feature, and count columns. (`example_data/transcripts.tsv`) It can have other columns (which will be ignored), and it may or may not have headers (see Step 1).
+It can have other columns (which will be ignored in analysis but can be optionally carried over to the pixel level output), and it may or may not have headers (see Step 1).
 We will only use this file directly in step 1.

-- A file containing a list of genes to use, one per line.
-If your file contains multiple columns, the first column delimited by any whitespace will be used. (`example_data/features.txt`)

-- The coordinate range: xmin, xmax, ymin, ymax.
-(For the example data you can find them in `example_data/coordinate_minmax.tsv`)

 ## Use the example Makefile template